University of Rwanda: Gikondo Campus

-Gikondo campus is situated in Kigali in the former School of Finance and Banking.
+Gikondo Campus is situated in Kigali in the former School of Finance and Banking.
 This campus houses the headquarters of University of Rwanda and is the seat of College of Business and Economics.
-In addition, this campus host the African Centre of Excellence in Data science.
+In addition, this campus host the African Centre of Excellence in Data Science.

 Remera Campus

-Remera campus is located in Kimironko, Gasabo District in Kigali.
+Remera Campus is located in Kimironko in the Gasabo District of Kigali.
 It is situated in the former Kigali Institute of Education (KIE).
 Currently the campus hosts the college of medicine and health sciences.
-University of Rwanda Polyclinic that provides health services is located in this campus.
+The University of Rwanda Polyclinic is located in this campus, providing health services.

 Nyarugenge Campus

 Nyarugenge Campus is located in the heart of Kigali City in the compounds that housed Kigali Institute of Science and Technology (KIST) and Kigali Health Institute (KHI).
 Currently, Nyarugenge campus is the headquarters of the College of Science and Technology.
 This campus hosts two World Bank funded African centers of excellence in Energy for Sustainable Development (ACEESD) and in Internet of Things (ACEIoT).